Guides

 Use the NHS BMI calculator

 An enhanced annuity search takes minutes and costs nothing.
-Our advisers assess your full health and lifestyle profile across every specialist provider to find your highest available rate.
+Our advisers assess your full health and lifestyle profile across specialist providers to compare available rates.

 Everything you need to know about enhanced and impaired-life annuities